ElegantCorn66/mysat/README.md

 Output: Satisfying variable assignment, or assertion that the formula is un-satisfiable

 Heuristics: watched literals and VSIDS
+### Directory structure
+All functions are contained in mySAT.py file.
+Since Python is used, there's no need to compile.
+#### Key Functions and Data Structures in mySAT.py

 ### RUN SAT solver
 ```